Vedavathi Alladhu Seetha Jananam: Production

 Most of the early films in Tamil were reproduction of stage dramas.
 Some films even opened with a screen going up.
-The stage dramas usually had a main title and an alternate title.
+The stage dramas usually had a main title and an alternative title.
 Thus this film also had two titles.

-A comedy short film titled Aakaasa Vaani featuring N. S. Krishnan and T. A. Mathuram was included in the film.
+A comedy short film titled Aakaasa Vaani, featuring N. S. Krishnan and T. A. Mathuram, was included in the film.

 Soundtrack

-Music was composed by T. K. Jeyarama Iyer while the lyrics were penned by Papanasam Sivan and P. R. Rajagopala Iyer.
-M. R. Krishnamoorthy and K. Thavamani Devi sang most of the songs.
+Music was composed by T. K. Jeyarama Iyer while the songs' lyrics were penned by Papanasam Sivan and P. R. Rajagopala Iyer.
+Krishnamoorthy and Thavamani Devi sang most of the songs.